 How Long Do I Have to File a Bad Faith Insurance Lawsuit in Florida?

 Under Florida insurance laws, victims of bad faith insurance practices must first give the insurance company 60 days to fix their mistake.
 You can’t file a lawsuit until after this 60-day “cure” period is over.

 If the insurance company doesn’t take action to fix their mistake after 60 days, you can file a lawsuit.
-While most accident victims are subject to a four-year statute of limitations, Florida courts have clarified that you have five years to file a bad faith insurance lawsuit.
+While most accident victims are subject to either a two a four-year statute of limitations, Florida courts have clarified that you have five years to file a bad faith insurance lawsuit.

 Bad faith insurance lawsuits can be extremely complex.
 While five years may seem like a long time, it can take time to build your case.
 Your insurance policy itself may contain additional limitations.
 To improve your chances of success, it’s a good idea to speak with an experienced lawyer as soon as you suspect something is wrong.

 Contact a Jacksonville Bad Faith Insurance Lawyer for a Free Consultation

 Is the insurance company threatening to deny your claim or pressuring you to take a lowball settlement offer?
 You may have a valid claim for compensation.
 Call an experienced Jacksonville bad faith insurance lawyer at Baggett Law Personal Injury Lawyers to learn more about your legal options today.

 Our personal injury law firm in Jacksonville, FL also provides: